nourhan031/Customer-Segmentation-using-Unsupervised-Learning/README.md

-# E-commerce Customer Segmentation Project
+# Customer Segmentation using Unsupervised Learning

 ## Project Overview
 This project focuses on segmenting e-commerce customers based on their demographic and transactional behaviors.